alecGraves/whitespac3/README.md

 ## Future:
 I am still working on stuff.
 Recently, I added comparisons, basic loops, and other stuff.

-It is kindo of messy right now, but I should be able to work on it more now that finals week is over.
+It is kind of messy right now, but I should be able to work on it more now that finals week is over.

 Hopefully someone else finds this amusing and wins some awards on HackerRank using whitespace.